craftcms/docs/docs/4.x/image-transforms.md

   height="{{ asset.height }}">
 ```

-This would accomplish the same thing as the example before it, except `quality` would be maxed out at 100 rather than whatever’s set on the named `'thumb'` transform.
+This would accomplish the same thing as the example before it, except `quality` would be maxed out at 100 rather than whatever was set on the named `'thumb'` transform.

 You can override settings like this with the `getUrl()` method, too: